-30. In addition to making progress in the Debtor's negotiations with the United States regarding a resolution of the Payment Suspension through a global settlement, the Debtor has made substantive, good faith progress towards formulating a plan of reorganization and preparing adequate information and disclosures related thereto.
+31. In addition to making progress in the Debtor's negotiations with the United States regarding a resolution of the Payment Suspension through a global settlement, the Debtor has made substantive, good faith progress towards formulating a plan of reorganization and preparing adequate information and disclosures related thereto.
 The Debtor needs additional time to finalize a settlement with the DOJ, which will allow it to resolve issues related to the terms of a plan of reorganization.

-- 31. Also, as mentioned, the Debtor has requested that the Court set April 8, 2025, as the general claims bar date.
-This proposed bar date has not yet passed and the Debtor will need additional time to evaluate any claims that are filed. - 32.
-Section 1121 aims to provide the Debtor with sufficient time and flexibility to negotiate with its creditors.
+32. Section 1121 aims to provide the Debtor with sufficient time and flexibility to negotiate with its creditors.
 To that end, the Debtor continues to engage with the DOJ and other key stakeholders on the terms and conditions that will be necessary to formulate what the Debtor anticipates will be a consensual plan of reorganization.
 Therefore, this factor weighs heavily in support of the Debtor's request for an extension of the Exclusivity Periods.